World Health Day: 2019: Universal Health Coverage: Everyone, Everywhere

 The 2019 World Health Day theme was "Universal Health Coverage: Everyone, Everywhere", a repeat of the 2018 theme, with an emphasis on the idea that "Universal Health Coverage is the WHO's number one goal".
 To commemorate the 2019 World Health Day theme, the World Health Organization launched a campaign to sign a petition for health for all, held a Facebook live event, and shared information about primary health care and universal health coverage "statistics and facts".

 2020: Support Nurses and Midwives

 The 2020 World Health Day theme took place in the context of the COVID-19 global pandemic and was therefore launched as 'Support Nurses and Midwives".
 Around the world, people spent the day thanking the nurses and health care workers on the frontlines battling the COVID-19 coronavirus.
 The US White House released a presidential message emphasizing the role public health plays in "building strong, prosperous, and free societies around the world".
 The celebration of 2020 World Health Day took place around the world in a mostly virtual environment through online press conferences, announcements, and social media due to the worldwide, broad based, "stay at home" order due to the COVID-19 coronavirus pandemic.
 Much of the efforts were focused on raising funds for the COVID-19 solidarity response fund.

+2026

+For World Health Day on April 7, 2026, the World Health Organization (WHO) launched high-impact initiatives in collaboration with France to shift the "One Health" vision into practical action.
+The WHO marked the occasion under the official theme, "Together for health.
+Stand with science."